 #3 ASK PEOPLE YOU RESPECT

-Another way to find out if you are aligned with your personal brand is to be proactive in approaching people whose opinions you value and ask them, “What five words would you use to describe me?”
+Another way to find out if you are aligned with your personal brand is to be proactive in approaching people whose opinions you value and ask them, “What three to five words would you use to describe me?”

-Regardless, if you are delighted or disappointed with the five words they share, thank them for sharing and for their honesty.
+Regardless, if you are delighted or disappointed with the words they share, thank them for sharing and for their honesty.

 Remember you are asking someone you respect and whose opinion you value.
 If the feedback isn’t aligned with the personal brand you want to create, see the input as an opportunity to recalibrate and grow.